 Sunday Services in the Chapel

-Services in the Chapel have been resumed.
-We now meet every Sunday at 11.00am.
+We meet for Service every Sunday at 11.00am.

 Worship at Union Chapel